-The only audience as important as your students is the parents.
+The only audience in your school community that is as important as your students is their parents.

-A school blog is another great way to keeps parents’ attention.
-Having a blog that talks about teaching and learning, with the aim of sharing knowledge with parents, is a great way for you to help parents deal with issues that affect their children.
+A school blog is another great way to engage with your community of parents.
+Having a school blog that informs your community about teaching and learning, with the aim of sharing knowledge with parents, is a great way for you to help parents deal with issues that affect their children.

 Systems and processes have most likely changed for many parents since they were in school.
-Some may struggle with how to help their children with homework.
-Any resources you can provide for parents will help them better understand how to support their children's’ education.
+Some may struggle with how to help their children with their school work.
+Any school resources you can provide for parents will help them better understand how to support their children's’ education.

-As we mentioned above, Facebook groups for parents to refer to for news and updates and communicate with each other can be very beneficial.
-Keeping a close moderation on these types of Groups is recommended.
+As we mentioned above, a Facebook group community for parents to refer to for school news and updates and communicate with each other can be very beneficial.
+Keeping a close moderation on these types of online community Groups is recommended.
 Social media can be a temperamental communication channel but if you closely moderate the groups’ comments and participation you can reach out to followers directly before they escalate.

-Whether it’s a sports game or live concert, live events generate excitement from your students.
-They get together with their friends, take photos, and share videos on social media - why not take advantage of all that organic social media activity?
+Whether it’s a sports game or live concert, live events generate excitement for your school and your students.
+They get together with their friends, take photos, and share videos on social media - why not take advantage of all that organic social media activity about your school?

-At the event you can display a live social media feed on a screen that curates your students’ hashtagged photos, videos, and posts for all to see.
-Not only is it a cool feature that incentivizes students to get their photos up but anyone else who may be checking out your social (new students) will see natural, user-generated content.
+At the school event, you can display a live social media feed on a screen that curates your students’ hashtagged photos, videos, and posts for all to see.
+Not only is it a cool feature that incentivizes students to get their photos up but anyone else who may be checking out your social (new students) will see natural, user-generated content about your school.

 Free marketing at its best!

-With the right social media tool such as Juicer, you can also display your social media feed on your website.
-Similarly to how the social wall works, your students’ content will be displayed on your website’s social feed as well.
+With the right social media tool such as Juicer, you can also display your social media feed on your school website.
+Similar to how the social wall works, your students’ content will be displayed on your school website’s social feed as well.

-Princeton University does a great job using their social media feed on their homepage to keep visitors updated of what’s going on around campus.
-They use Facebook, Twitter, and Instagram posts to curate their social content into a single section on their website.
+Princeton University does a great job using its social media feed on its school's homepage to keep visitors updated on what’s going on around campus.
+They use Facebook, Twitter, and Instagram posts to curate their school's social content into a single section on their website.

 Whether schools choose to include social media into their learning curriculum or not, students are being exposed to social starting at an early age.
 Schools have an opportunity to educate students on the proper use, benefits, and risks involved with social media.